The Search

 If you or your roommates don't collectively meet these qualifications, you might need to get what's known as a guarantor—a financially stable party (usually a parent) who guarantees to the landlord that they will pay the rent if you don't or can't.
 In addition to credit score and income requirements, guarantors are usually required to have an income of at least 80 times the rent (so they can pay your rent and their own housing expenses), and many landlords insist that they live within the tri-state area (New York, New Jersey, or Connecticut) so its easier for them to collect money if things go south.

-If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for you and your roommates), there are services such as Insurent (FYI, a Brick sponsor) that, for a fee, will act as guarantor.
+If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for you and your roommates), there are services such as Insurent and The Guarantors that will act as guarantor for a fee.

 Pro Tip: